kathir2903/perl-restclient/README.md

  If you are using debian/ubuntu environment, run this command to install required modules, <br />
- sudo apt-get install -y libwww-perl liblog-log4perl-perl libjson-perl
+ sudo apt-get install -y libwww-perl liblog-log4perl-perl libjson-perl <br />